We offer advanced tuition in performance, composition/songwriting and studio production, as well as the academic study of music theory and history.

 Study Music Performance

-Papers in Music Performance (singing and instruments)
+Papers in Music Performance (voice and instruments)

 Undergraduate study options